This chicken and dumplings recipe is sure to become a family favorite.

 image of Everyday Comfort cookbook by Holly Nilsson of Spend With Pennies plus text

-Two white bowls of Chicken and Dumplings
+close up of plated Old Fashioned Chicken and Dumplings

 Chicken and Dumplings